dspsandbox/Pynq-Redpitaya-125/README.md

 # PYNQ for Redpitaya-125-14

-This repository describes the generation of a PYNQ image for the Redpitaya STEMlab 125-14 board, with the intend to provide a simple FPGA development environment for this open-source DPS platform.
+This repository describes the generation of a PYNQ image for the Redpitaya STEMlab 125-14 board, with the intend to provide a simple FPGA development environment for this open-source DSP platform.
 The device tree has been simplified and the supported external interfaces are:

 * Ethernet